danarrib/Netscape-Wordpress-Theme/README.md

 - Thumbnails and intermediate image sizes of PNG files are automatically generated in JPG, because PNG isn't supported by old browsers.

-- Index page lists posts with Featured image thumbnails.
+- Index page lists posts with Featured image thumbnails if available.

 - Single and Page templates with Featured image.